Postcode area: NR13.

 Blofield’s strategic location approximately 7 miles east of Norwich on the A47 makes it an exceptionally convenient base for both local and regional travel.
 The A47, one of Norfolk’s principal routes, provides direct connections to Norwich city centre in one direction and Great Yarmouth in the other, making commuting straightforward for those working in either location.
 This central positioning within East Anglia means residents enjoy the benefits of a rural setting without sacrificing accessibility to essential services and employment opportunities.

-The journey from Blofield to Norwich city centre typically takes 15-20 minutes by car depending on traffic conditions, while Great Yarmouth is approximately 30-35 minutes away.
-This makes Blofield ideal for commuters who work in either location but prefer to live in a quieter, more spacious environment.
+The journey from Blofield to Norwich city centre typically takes 15 to 20 minutes by car depending on traffic conditions, while Great Yarmouth is approximately 30 to 35 minutes away.
+This makes Blofield suited to commuters who work in either location but prefer to live in a quieter, more spacious environment.
 The A47 is well-maintained and regularly upgraded, ensuring reliable passage throughout the year.
 Beyond the A47, the village is served by good local road networks that connect to other Norfolk villages and attractions.

 While Blofield is primarily car-dependent, like many Norfolk villages, local bus services provide connections to Norwich and surrounding areas.
 Public transport options continue to develop, and many residents appreciate the flexibility of personal transportation combined with the option of bus travel for specific journeys.
-For those who cycle, Blofield’s relatively flat terrain and rural roads make it perfect for leisure cycling and commuting during pleasant weather.
+For those who cycle, Blofield’s relatively flat terrain and rural roads make it suited to leisure cycling and commuting during pleasant weather.

 Property & Housing Market